Antipurity/sensor-network/docs/ROADMAP.md

             - ⋯ Shuffle blocks.
             - ⋯ Reward, filling `0`s of 0th numbers of cells with the numeric result of calling a function unless it's `0` too.
                 - ⋯ By default, make F11/F12 give +1/-1 reward.
+            - ⋯ Try "prediction is reward too" meta-learning: replace reward with 8-steps-ago prediction of data by feedback.
+Collect a dataset with the sensor network, and replay it to train.
+Should be able to learn to predict at least 1 cell reasonably well, and from there it's just getting better and scaling up, right?
             - ⋯ An alternative string-hashing strategy, namely, "ask the user" (display the string somewhere for at least a few seconds, send 0s as the name, and record suggestions; the most distant one from all names in the database wins, and the mapping from string-hash to actual-data is preserved, so that even file recordings can be replayed comfortably).
 May need UI integration, though.
                 - ⋯ Nearest-neighbor lookup by names, to extract more from less.
+(Circling-the-drain kind of activity, though: just a worse keyboard.)
             - ⋯ Once we have something that sounds recognizable, try an echo-state network, and see whether that makes it better or worse.
                 - ⋯ Also find a music GAN, and train an RNN-from-observations that maximizes the discriminator's score.
 (Procedural music.)
                 - ⋯ Also try mangling feedback, and having keyboard and camera input and camera-with-some-SSL-NN.
 See whether we can get something even remotely passable to work.
 (And have the visualization UI that first collects feedback, trains a model on it when asked, and when ready, actually uses the model.)